-For frogfishes of the genus Antennarius, Antennatus and Histrio parenting ends with mating.
+For frogfishes of the subfamily Antennariinae parenting ends with mating.
 However, many frogfishes of the subfamily Histiophryninae have fewer but larger eggs (3-4mm) and carry them around attached to their body or guard them in an egg cluster.

 The young hatch when they are already well-developed and look like a small adult version.
 Because they lack a pelagic larval stage, these species are not distributed much by currents to other habitats.
 Therefore these frogfish species are often endemic and their range is restricted to a limited geographical area.